syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Charts.md

 ## Modifying the Chart data

-The following code snippet illustrates how to modify an existing chart data.
+The following code example illustrates how to modify an existing chart data.

 {% highlight c# %}
 [C#]